 River to Neyland.
 Paddle Steamer Cleddau Queen

 was introduced in 1956 and was a small primarily vehicular ferry and

 replaced the older passenger ferry PS Alumchine.
 She later sailed in

-association with the diesel ferry Cleddau King.
-The ferry service
+association with the newer Voith-Schneider propelled diesel ferry

-survived until 1975 and the opening of a bridge.
+survived until 1975 and the opening of a road bridge.

 larger vessels around confined port areas and larger vessels used for

 carrying cargo (and also pulling cargo barges) on larger river systems.
 A